ClaytonMcIntosh/Homework-10-OOP-Team-Profile-Generator/README.md

 # Homework-10-OOP-Team-Profile-Generator

-This weeks homework involves creating html documents from data input by the user.
-This was done using the inquirer npm, as well as unit tested with the jest npm.
+This week's homework involves creating html documents from data input by the user.
+This was done in node.js using the inquirer npm, as well as unit tested with the jest npm.

 ## User Story